mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </Placeholder.ImageContent>
 ```

-As a consumer of the API, I have multiple questions:
+As a consumer, I have some questions:

 - What does the `size` refer to?
 The square?
 The line?
 The whole thing?
 - `lineNumber` is `4` and the component exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?
 - `animate` is hardcoded, can we customize it?
 - Does `position` refer to the squares, or maybe the lines?

-These are all pertinent questions.
+These are all interesting questions.
 Some are simple enough to get answered in a github issue, but some other needs attention and potentially modifications of the codebase and so, new releases.

 ### From a maintainer perspective